kittydepa/learnpy/automate_boring_stuff/README.md

 - and so much more!

 <br>
 This has by far been my favorite set of projects I have done within Python.
-It is beginner-friendly and helped me apply and firmly understand the basic concepts of Python and OOP in general.<br>
+They are beginner-friendly and have helped me apply and firmly understand the basic concepts of Python and OOP in general.<br>
 Learning how to automate tasks with Python has opened my curiousities and ambitions more by wanting to automate all the things, for general efficiency. <br><br>

-I look forward to applying these learnings in my everyday and professional life to save both time and energy towards the less tedious tasks that may arise.
+I look forward to applying these learnings in my everyday and professional life to save both time and energy towards the tedious tasks that may arise.